 It’s your day.
 You get to choose.

-Making that a plan?
-Now you just need to convince everyone else it’s a good idea.
+Want to make that a plan?
+Now you just need to convince everyone else it’s a good idea …

-Unplugged weddings are becoming more and more popular.
+Unplugged weddings are becoming popular.
 So, chances are, it won’t be the first time your guests have had to put their phones away at a wedding.
 But there are still a few things you can do to make sure everyone’s happy.

 1. Explain why as well as what.
 Your guests are far more likely to comply if they understand your exact reason for doing it, rather than being left to think it’s about imposing a restriction on them.

-2. Plan a dedicated photo-opp into the day… like a photo booth, a selfie wall or selfie props at the dinner table.
-Or you could even plan a photocall and pose for anyone who wants to grab a pic (your photographer might pose you in some good light if you ask nicely!).
+2. Plan a dedicated photo-opp into the day … like a photo booth, a selfie wall, or selfie props at the dinner table.
+Or you could even plan a photocall and pose for anyone who wants to grab a pic (your photographer might even pose you in some good light if you ask nicely!).

 3. Create a photo-sharing plan.
 Your guests are more likely to follow your wishes if there’s another way to get some photos.
-An online gallery is ideal (and it just so happens, I know someone who can help with that)… and means your guests will be able to look at your photos, and download them to print and share as they wish (fo’ free, if you’ve booked me).
+An online gallery is ideal (and it just so happens, I know someone who can help with that) for your guests to look at your photos, download them to print, and share as they wish (fo’ free, if you’ve booked me).